Ravenstine/skillex/README.md

 - Write Alexa skills through human-readable configuration.
 - Easily handle many complex states within a skill.

-## Structure

-A skill is configured almost entirely through [YAML](https://learnxinyminutes.com/docs/yaml/) files called "states".
-An entire skill can be represented in a single state(entrypoint.yml), or multiple states can be used to represent groups of states(e.x. different "scenes" in a text adventure game).

 ## Getting Started

 `npm install -g skillex`